Indigenization Process

 Since the publication of Canada’s Truth and Reconciliation Commission’s (TRC) summary report on residential schools in 2015, there has been an awakening to the true history of Canada, as well as the contemporary issues that Indigenous peoples face across our nation.
 Our awakening here at Selwyn House has been many years in the making.
 While we have had Indigenous students within our community for decades, our most recent catalyst for change comes from lessons learned in the development of our outdoor education program.

-We have recently taken some introductory steps in our long-term commitment to indigenizing our school.
+We are making a long-term commitment to indigenizing our school.
 In 2019, we formed an Indigenous Student Committee (ISC), with the aim of better supporting our Indigenous students at SHS.
-We also began working with Wahiakatste Diome-Deer, educational consultant, who has joined our team to help us develop our indigenization plan.
-For many months, she has been collaborating with our Director of Experiential Education, Courtney Prieur, and Coordinator of Outdoor Education, Cory Deegan and me to develop concrete objectives for meaningful change.
+We have worked continually with Wahiakatste Diome-Deer, educational consultant, who joined our team to help us develop our indigenization plan.
+Diome-Deer has collaborated with our Director of Experiential Education, Courtney Prieur, former Outdoor Education Coordinator, Cory Deegan, Diversity, Equity, and Inclusion Coordinator, Eden Schwartz, and me to develop concrete objectives for meaningful change.

 As a nation, we have been called to action to prioritize the recommendations set forth by the TRC.
 This process is a commitment that recognizes our dedication to anti-racism education.
 It does not take away from our efforts to embrace multiculturalism.
 In fact, we can and should be engaged with both simultaneously.